 Their average life span is 13 years – however again this will depend on the individual dog and their overall wellbeing.
 As such, Gerberian Shepskies have somewhat shorter life spans than most dogs, though they generally stay in good health right up to old age.

-One of the most interesting things about Gerberian Shepskies is arguably their color.
-This breed of dog can come in an amazing variety of colors.
+One of the most exciting things about Gerberian Shepskies is arguably their color.
+This breed of dog can come in a fantastic variety of colors.
 Usually, these dogs are black or a mixture of brown and black.
 However, their coats can be red, blue, golden, salt and pepper and cream hues to name but a few.

-Another important thing to not about the Gerberian Shepsky is its unique coat.
-Their coats are straight haired, and they have what is known as a ‘double coat’ – i.e. a dense lower (or inner) coat and an upper coat which is usually pretty fluffy.
+Another important thing is its unique coat.
+Their coats are straight haired, and they have what is known as a ‘double coat’ – i.e., a dense lower (or inner) coat and a top coat which is usually pretty fluffy.

 The inner coat is what is used to keep the dog insulated against the cold.
-The length of the coat can vary depending on the individual dog – coat classifications include ‘short’, ‘medium’ and ‘long’.
+The length of the coat can vary depending on the individual dog – coat classifications include ‘short,’ ‘medium’ and ‘long.’
 However, because of its double coat, this is not a dog breed that should be kept in a hot climate.
-In addition, it is important to protect your Gerberian Shepsky from the heat when the summer months arrive.
+Besides, it is essential to protect your Gerberian Shepsky from the heat when the summer months arrive.